Special Educational Needs

 All schools have children who may require additional support at stages in their lives.
 This may be short term or longer term.

-Our Special Educational Needs and Disability co-ordinator (SENCO) is Mrs Charlotte Alford who is the Deputy Headteacher, and also the Nursery teacher.
-If you would like to speak to her about your child, please arrange an appointment to see her via the school office 01606 288118 or via email email@example.com
+Our Special Educational Needs and Disability co-ordinator (SENCO) is Mrs Liana Atherton who is also a teacher in Hawthorn class.
+If you would like to speak to her about your child, please arrange an appointment to see her via the school office 01606 288118 or via email firstname.lastname@example.org

 To find out more about how we address the needs and support pupils with special educational needs at Oak View Academy, please read the Oak View SEND Information Report and also look at the SEND Policy for Oak View Academy.